Southeast Houston Region

 Upcoming Southeast Houston Events

-Feel free to invite other therapists and/or share this email.
+We love when you invite other therapists and/or share this email.
 You can also post on facebook groups you may participate in.
 You do not have to be a member of AMTA to attend.
 Students are always welcome.

 RSVP by email or Facebook requested by not required.